TTDP (IEC 61375-2-5)

 Note

-Backbone id 2 and 3 is not supported.
+Backbone id 2 and 3 are not supported.

 [no] backbone-iface <IFACE>